 Avoid Data Roaming charges while travelling on vacation in another country

-Data roaming charges are incurred when outside your network coverage area.
+Data roaming charges are incurred when you are outside your network coverage area.
 Push notifications, roaming charges and updates create costly data overages.
-Roaming is a term given to using another mobile network to surf the net, receive your emails, download stuff, etc. It's using another mobile network to access the internet on your phone while you are still being billed by your normal provider.
-There are ways you can devise cut back on these costs.
-Check out these simple tips on how to avoid excess roaming charges during your vacation.
+Roaming is a term given when you're using another mobile network to surf the net, receive your emails, download check Facebook, etc. Even though you are using another mobile network to access the internet on your phone, you are being billed by your normal provider, and it can get very expensive.
+There are ways you can cut back on these costs.
+Check out these simple tips to avoid excess roaming charges during your vacation.

-- 1Turn Off Data Roaming.The first thing you need to do as soon as you are outside your network area, is to turn off your data roaming.
+- 1The first thing you need to do as soon as you are outside your network area, is turn off your data roaming.
 Roaming occurs when you are on a network that does not belong to your provider.
 Some phones will automatically switch data roaming off to avoid excess charges, but you need to ascertain yours is off, don't just assume.
 You may not be using your phone to surf, but smartphones like your Galaxy S3 install updates without you even noticing.
 It's therefore important to turn off data roaming whenever possible.
-You will likely find the data roaming options in your settings folder.Advertisement
+You will likely find the data roaming options in your settings folder.Turn Off Data Roaming.Advertisement

-- 2Avoid Answering or Making Phone Calls.Unless it's a matter of life and death, avoid receiving and making calls when abroad to reduce data roaming costs.
+- 2Unless it's important, avoid receiving and making calls when abroad to reduce data roaming costs.
 What some people don't realize is, by receiving that call, you will actually be charged for it.
 Use your hotel telephone or get an international phone card.
-It's a sure way of keeping track of your expenditure during your vacation.Advertisement
+It's a sure way of keeping track of your expenditure during your vacation.Avoid Answering or Making Phone Calls.Advertisement

 Categories : Samsung Galaxy